Sudeep4705/delta-demo/README.md

-this is practice for understanding the github
+this is practice for understanding the github.